 For where jealousy and selfish ambition exist, there is disorder and every evil thing.
 James 3:16

 Love is not focused on taking, but on giving.
-Do not look for someone who matches your list of requirements, but someone who is willing.
+Do not look for someone who matches your list of requirements, but someone willing.

 Sometimes healing can take a moment or a season, and sometimes there are different levels of healing.
-Be kind to yourself, you don’t have to be fully healed in order for you to enter into a relationship, but make sure that you are taking personal responsibility and are working towards healthier patterns.
+Be kind to yourself, you don’t have to be fully healed to enter into a relationship, but make sure that you are taking personal responsibility and are working towards healthier patterns.